THalfar/IBM_Data_Science_Course/README.md

-# IBM_Data_Science_Course
+# IBM Data Science Course from Coursera
-IBM Data Science Professional Certificate
+This is a repo for this course exercises